Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Department who brings together professionals or amateurs to compete in contests.

 "Manager" means a person licensed by the Department

 who is not a promoter and who, under contract, agreement, or other arrangement, undertakes to, directly or indirectly, control or administer the affairs of contestants.

 Department who is the official timer of the length of rounds and the intervals between the rounds.

 "Purse" means the financial guarantee or any other

 remuneration for which contestants are participating in a professional contest.

 medicine in all its branches under the Medical Practice Act of 1987.

 "Martial arts" means a discipline or combination of

-different disciplines that utilizes sparring techniques without the intent to injure, disable, or incapacitate one's opponent, such as, but not limited to, Karate, Kung Fu, Judo, Jujutsu, Tae Kwon Do, and Kyuki-Do.
+different disciplines that utilizes sparring techniques without the intent to injure, disable, or incapacitate one's opponent, such as, but not limited to, Karate, Kung Fu, Jujutsu, and Tae Kwon Do.